ArthurVilaca/AZCMap/README.md

 open git bash.

-Go to the folder where the repository is located (Ex: /c/Repos/AZCMap)
+Go to the folder where the repository is located (E.g.: /c/Repos/AZCMap)

 run: ```$ git checkout -b branch-name```